nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_CREATE.md

 ***No need to add the navigate functionality to the My Posts since you have not implemented this view yet.***

+>💡 You might want to parse the topicId to an int before posting the post to the database

+>💡 Remember to reference your ERD when creating a new post object to send to the database.
+Make sure the new post has all the needed properties.

 >💡 Try adding some TODO comments for yourself to keep track of where you need to add additional functionality in the future.

->💡 You might want to parse the topicId to an int before posting the post to the database
 ### Helpful Chapters To Revisit

 *[Creating a Link](./REPAIR_ROUTES_INTRO.md#creating-a-link)*<br>